-STUDENT SCHEDULE FILE STRUCTURE Record length: 51 bytes Field Field Name Start Len Field Type Definition Valid Choices or Examples 1 Student District 1 5 Num Site of student's registration or primary enrollment District Code + Site Code Refer to table of district and site codes in eARS.
-This field must correspond to the student district code reported in field 1 of the primary enrollment file for this student. - 0 N 2 Term 6 5 Num Semester when course is taught Unique Student Academic Year Code + Term Code (Example for Fall 2014: 20152) Academic Year Codes: 2014 = Summer 2013, Fall 2013, Spring 2014 2015 = Summer 2014, Fall 2014, Spring 2015 2016 = Summer 2015, Fall 2015, Spring 2016 Term Codes: 1 = Summer 2 = Fall 3 = Spring Code and report off-schedule courses with the term in which the census date occurred.
+STUDENT SCHEDULE FILE STRUCTURE

+Record length: 51 bytes Field Field Name Start Len Field Type Definition Valid Choices or Examples 1 Student District 1 5 Num District Code + Site Code Refer to table of district and site codes in eARS.
+This field must correspond to the student district code reported in field 1 of the primary enrollment file for this student.
+CANNOT BE BLANK 2 Term 6 5 Num Semester when course is taught Academic Year Code + Term Code (Example for Fall 2014: 20152) Academic Year Codes: 2014 = Summer 2013, Fall 2013, Spring 2014 2015 = Summer 2014, Fall 2014, Spring 2015 2016 = Summer 2015, Fall 2015, Spring 2016 Term Codes: 1 = Summer 2 = Fall 3 = Spring Code and report off-schedule courses with the term in which the census date occurred.
 Code and report intersession courses with the subsequent term.
-CANNOT BE BLANK XXXXXXXXX Identifier Identifier Assigned by the District CANNOT BE BLANK 4 Course District 21 5 Num Location where course is taught District Code +Site Code If MSVCC course, report the district and site code of the provider institution.
+CANNOT BE BLANK 3 Student Identifier 11 10 Char Unique Student Identifier Assigned by the District XXXXXXXXXX CANNOT BE BLANK 4 Course District 21 5 Num Location where course is taught District Code +Site Code If MSVCC course, report the district and site code of the provider institution.
 Refer to table of district and site codes in eARS.
-CANNOT BE BLANK 5 Course Identifier 26 11 Char Unique Course Identifier Assigned by the District XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX 6 Grade 37 2 Char Grade earned Grade earned by student for this course Codes : A, B, C, D, F, I, W, WP, WF, AU, L Right or Left justified CANNOT BE BLANK
+CANNOT BE BLANK 5 Course Identifier 26 11 Char Unique Course Identifier Assigned by the District CANNOT BE BLANK 6 Grade 37 2 Char Grade earned Grade earned by student for this course Codes: A, B, C, D, F, I, W, WP, WF, AU, L Right or Left justified CANNOT BE BLANK

-Field Field Name Start Len Field Type Definition Valid Choices or Examples 7 Include Hours 39 1 Num Include class credit hours in audit sample Codes Request credit hours for reimbursement, that is, these hours may be included in the audit sample.
+Field Field Name Start Len Field Type Definition Valid Choices or Examples 7 Include Hours 39 1 Num Include class credit hours in audit sample Codes 1 = Request credit hours for reimbursement, that is, these hours may be included in the audit sample.
 May affect efficiency calculation.
-Do not request hours for reimbursement.
+0 = Do not request hours for reimbursement.
 These hours will not be included in audits, nor will they be reimbursed by the state.
 Will not affect efficiency calculation.
 Record will be reported to nSPARC.
 Note, all attempted hours will be accumulated and matched to appropriate Primary Enrollment credit hour accumulator, regardless of the reimbursement status.
-CANNOT BE BLANK 8 Last Day Attended (LDA) 40 8 Num Last Date that student was actually in class within the Audit period MMDDYYYY Blank If F17=0 in Course file CANNOT BE BLANK IF F17=1 in COURSE FILE 9 Number of Days Absent 48 3 Num Number of Days absent within the Audit period Values 0 - 999 If F17=1 in Course file Blank If F17=0 in Course file CANNOT BE BLANK IF F17=1 in COURSE FILE 10 Returned 51 1 Char Student attended a class during the Return period CodesY = A student who was absent on cutoff date and did return at least once during Return period.N = A student who was absent on cutoff date and did NOT return during Return period.P = A student was Present on cutoff date.Blank = If F17=0 in Course fileCANNOT BE BLANK IF F17=1 in COURSE FILE
+8 Last Day Attended (LDA) 40 8 Num Last Date that student was actually in class within the Audit period 9 Number of Days Absent 48 3 Num Number of Days absent within the Audit period Values 0 - 999 If F17=1 in Course file Blank If F17=0 in Course file CANNOT BE BLANK IF F17=1 in COURSE FILE 10 Returned 51 1 Char Codes Y = A student who was absent on cutoff date and did return at least once during Return period.
+N = A student who was absent on cutoff date and did NOT return during Return period.
+P = A student was Present on cutoff date.
+Blank = If F17=0 in Course file CANNOT BE BLANK IF F17=1 in COURSE FILE